 This is where after finishing on the toilet you sit and rock your pelvis back and forwards which helps to empty the bladder more fully.
 This is particularly helpful for people who have repeated urinary tract infections, have suffered bladder retention before, have been found to have a large post void residual volume of urine after a bladder scan, MS sufferers and people who have a vaginal wall prolapse and find that they don’t feel like they empty their bladder fully.

 What are the pelvic floor muscles and where can I find information about them?

 Both men and women have pelvic floor muscles which consist of layers of muscle and ligaments that stretch from the pubic bone to the end of the backbone (coccyx) and from side to side.
 Firm, supportive pelvic floor muscles help support the bladder, womb and bowel, and to close the bladder outlet and back passage.

 If these muscles become weakened, loss of urine, wind and faeces may occur.
 There are exercises which you can do to help strengthen these muscles called pelvic floor muscle exercises.
 To find out more about the pelvic floor, please visit our Pelvic Floor Muscle Exercise section.

-We also have factsheets for men and women on pelvic floor muscles exercises.
-These factsheets are part of the online registered supporters package.
+We also have information sheets for men and women on pelvic floor muscles exercises.
+These information sheets are part of the online registered supporters package.
 If you would like to find out how you can become a registered supporter and get access to online resources including the exercises sheets please visit our Support Us section.

 Please visit our Pelvic Floor Muscle Exercise Section for more information.